KamiworksCat/djangotutorial-ubuntu/README.md

 # djangotutorial-ubuntu

-Following the django poll app tutorial in Django documention, "Writing your first Django app"
+Following the django poll app tutorial in Django documention, "Writing your first Django app" Attempting to finish the tutorial while trying to understand the way django programming language works.

 Completed work: <br>
 Part 1 of django app tutorial <br>